Kitura/Swift-SMTP/README.md

 ### SSL

 If required, `Swift-SMTP` automatically upgrades your connection to an SSL connection.
 By default, this uses no backing certificates.
-View docs on the [SSL](https://ibm-swift.github.io/Swift-SMTP/Structs/SSL.html) struct to see how to customize this.
+View docs on the [SSL](https://ibm-swift.github.io/Swift-SMTP/Structs/SSL.html) struct for customization options.

 ### Send email

-Create a `Mail` object and use your `smtp` handle to send it.
+Create a `Mail` object and use your `SMTP` handle to send it.
 To set the sender and receiver of an email, use the `User` struct:

 ```swift
 let drLight = User(name: "Dr. Light", email: "drlight@gmail.com")